by Margaret D. Mitchell

 David declared in Psalm 62, “My soul finds rest in God alone; my salvation comes from Him” (vs. 1).
 “Find rest, O my soul, in God alone; my hope comes from Him” (vs. 5).

-Sometimes, we must take authority over our frantic souls and command them to rest, to come in alignment with the Living Word of God.
+Sometimes, we must take authority over our frantic souls and command them to rest, to come into alignment with the Living Word of God.
 Little wonder the word “rest” appears 275 times in the Bible.
 Consider its many definitions:

 Rest is a period of refreshing, a freedom from exertion and anxiety, a stopping place for shelter.
 To rest means to restore energy, to be supported against something (like the shelter of the Most High), to depend upon someone (like Jesus) for action or as a burden or responsibility, to rely on something (like the Holy Spirit) for proof or explanation, to conclude the presentation of evidence in a case (as in it is finished!).

 A period of divine rest can come after a fulfillment of a promise, or completion, as in the case of King Solomon (I Ki.
 5:4) and as in the case of the Israelites taking dominion over the Promised Land (Jos.
 1:13-15).
 It allows for restoration, a new beginning.
 It ushers in God’s glory (Is.
 11:10), and it is rewarded to those who are righteous and faithful in the Lord and see the journey through.

 In Jesus, we can rest secure from all that burdens or threatens us.
 He is our way and our truth.
 He is our Friend.
 And He assures us that His unfailing love rests upon us, as we put our hope in Him (Ps.
 33:22), just as The Father assured Moses that His Presence will go with him, and He would give him rest as he journeyed forth in obedience (Ex.
 33:14).